K. Trevor Wilson

 Trevor K. Wilson (born March 9, 1981), known professionally as K. Trevor Wilson, is a Canadian comedian, writer and actor.
-He grew up in Toronto, Ontario and is best known as the character Squirrely Dan in Letterkenny.
+He grew up in Toronto, Ontario and is best known as the character Squirrely Dan in Letterkenny (2016–2023).

+Early life

+Wilson was born in Toronto to Rod Wilson.

 Career

 Standup comedy

-In 2012, Wilson won the Irwin Barker Home Grown Award at the Just For Laughs Festival in Montreal.
-He's since appeared multiple times at the festival as well as JFL 42, Winnipeg Comedy Festival, Halifax Comedy Festival and performed on Jimmy Kimmel Live and Comedy Central's Roast Battle.
+In 2012, Wilson won the Irwin Barker Home Grown Award at the Just for Laughs Festival in Montreal.
+He has since appeared multiple times at the festival, as well as JFL 42, Winnipeg Comedy Festival, Halifax Comedy Festival and performed on Jimmy Kimmel Live and Comedy Central's Roast Battle.

 His debut album SexCop Fire Penis reached the top of the iTunes Comedy Charts and won Best Taped Live Performance at the 2015 Canadian Comedy Awards.
 His follow up, Sorry!
 (A Canadian Album), debuted at the top of the iTunes Comedy Charts and was nominated for the Juno Award for Comedy Album of the Year.

 In 2017, his first special, Bigger in Person, debuted on The Comedy Network.
-Wilson was also featured in the Netflix Series, Comedians of The World that was released January 1, 2019.
+Wilson was also featured in the Netflix series, Comedians of The World that was released January 1, 2019.

-Wilson is an original member of the Comedy Records Roster and was featured on the label's 10 Year Anniversary album.
+Wilson is an original member of the Comedy Records Roster and was featured on the label's 10 year anniversary album.

-In 2021 he was announced as one of the judges in the upcoming first season of Roast Battle Canada.
+In 2021, he was announced as one of the judges in the first season of Roast Battle Canada.
 In 2022, he appeared in LOL: Last One Laughing Canada.